 ** Because of support to reserve Scope 1 names at the top and second levels, it is not necessary to list Scope 1 names for any of the TMCH recommendations for second level protections.

 *** Scope 2 Identifiers contain both full name and acronyms.
-The distinction is that Scope 1 identifiers are based on a list provided by GAC advice, while Scope 2 names were additionally offered by the RCRC.
+The distinction is that Scope 1 identifiers are based on a list provided by GAC advice, while Scope 2 names were additionally requested by the RCRC.